Does Ozempic cause muscle loss?

 Protein offers many benefits to people looking to lose weight, including increased satiety (or a feeling of fullness) after a meal and less muscle mass loss.
 People who follow higher-protein diets tend to experience more fat loss and weight loss overall, while maintaining their muscles.
 Protein may have a beneficial effect on triglycerides and blood pressure, too.

 To enjoy these benefits, some data suggests eating at least 25–30 grams of protein per meal.
-You can find protein in meat, dairy, eggs, and from plant-based sources like soy, grains, nuts, seeds, and legumes.
+You can find protein in meat, dairy, eggs and from plant-based sources, such as soy, grains, nuts, seeds, and legumes.

 2. Add strength training to your workouts

-In one study of obese older adults on a diet, adding resistance training nearly canceled out all of the muscle loss they would have experienced on their diet.
-Other studies have reached similar conclusions: calorie restriction alone leads to weight loss and muscle mass loss, but adding in exercise can protect against these effects, helping you lose weight without losing muscle.
+In one study of older adults with obesity on a diet, adding resistance training nearly canceled out all of the muscle loss they would have experienced on their diet.
+Other studies have reached similar conclusions: Calorie restriction alone leads to weight loss and muscle mass loss, but adding in exercise can protect against these effects, helping you lose weight without losing muscle.

 Like any physical activity, exercise burns calories, but by building strength during your workouts, you can preserve the muscle mass you do have while continuing to lose weight on Ozempic.
 Engaging in both resistance and aerobic exercise can help speed up your metabolism, further enhancing the weight loss effects of Ozempic.

 For resistance, you can use free weights, resistance bands, or your own body weight.
-Exercises like squats, push-ups, and bicep curls are all examples of resistance training.
-Even certain yoga poses, like a plank or chair pose, are resistance exercises.
+Exercises such as squats, push-ups, and bicep curls are all examples of resistance training.
+Even certain yoga poses (e.g.plank or chair pose) are resistance exercises.

 3. Get enough sleep